ITRS-Group/cordial/tools/geneos/cmd/aescmd/_docs/password.md

+# `geneos aes password`

-Encode a password using the user's keyfile.
-If no keyfile exists it is created.
+Encode a password using the user's key file.
+If no key file exists it is created.
 Output is in `expandable` format.

-You will be prompted to enter the password (twice, for validation) unless on of the flags is set.
+You will be prompted to enter the password (twice, for validation) unless one of the flags is set to select an alternative source for the plaintext.

-To encode a plaintext password using a specific key file please use the `geneos aes encode` command
+⚠ To encode a plaintext password using a specific key file please use the `geneos aes encode` command